-My book with CUP, Framing the European Union, demonstrates how political language affects public opinion towards European integration.
-It examines six EU referendum votes: Spain, France, the Netherlands and Luxembourg on the European Constitutional Treaty (TCE) in 2005; and Ireland on the Lisbon Treaty (a modified version of the TCE) in 2008 and 2009.
+My earlier book with CUP, Framing the European Union, demonstrates how political language affects public opinion toward European integration.
+It examines six EU referendum votes: Spain, France, the Netherlands and Luxembourg on the European Constitution (2005); and Ireland on the Lisbon Treaty (2008-2009).
 While the referendums in Spain and Luxembourg approved the European Constitution, the ones in France and the Netherlands rejected it.
 Most intriguingly, the Irish public first rejected but then approved the Lisbon Treaty.
-In all six instances, polls show that the voting publics favored the referendum proposals before the referendum campaigns began.
-However, this initially positive public opinion melted away in three of the six cases.
+In all six instances, polls show that the voting publics favoured the referendum proposals before the referendum campaigns began.
+However, this initially positive public opinion melted away in some cases.
 Why did this occur in some referendum votes but not in others?
-This book demonstrates that the key to the puzzle lies in political campaigns: Political actors’ campaign argumentation strategies can, at least temporarily, reverse public opinion enough to affect referendum outcomes.
-The analysis is based on over 140 in-depth interviews with campaigners and senior EU officials, on media content analyses, and on public opinion data from all five countries.
-Interviewees, who included European ministers, members of parliament, party strategists, civil society activists, and EU officials and Members of European Parliament, all spoke openly and on the record.
+This book reveals that the key to the puzzle lies in political campaigns.